Big wave surfing: Hazards of big wave surfing

 In a big wave wipeout, a breaking wave can push surfers down 20 to 50 feet (6.2 m to 15.5 m) below the surface.
 Once they stop spinning around, they have to quickly regain their equilibrium and figure out which way is up.
 Surfers may have less than 20 seconds to get to the surface before the next wave hits them.
-Additionally, the water pressure at a depth of 20 to 50 feet can be strong enough to rupture one's eardrums.
+Additionally, the water pressure at a depth of 20 to 50 feet can be strong enough to rupture human eardrums.
 Strong currents and water action at those depths can also slam a surfer into a reef or the ocean floor, which can result in severe injuries or even death.

 One of the greatest dangers is the risk of being held underwater by two or more consecutive waves.
 Surviving a triple hold-down is extremely difficult, and surfers must be prepared to cope with these situations.

 A major issue argued between big-wave surfers is the necessity of the leash on the surfboard.
 In many instances, the leash can do more harm than good to a surfer, catching and holding them underwater and diminishing their opportunities to fight towards the surface.
 Other surfers, however, depend on the leash.
 Today, tow-in surfboards are equipped with foot holds (like those found on windsurfs) instead of leashes, in order to provide some security to the surfer without generating safety hazards whilst the surfer is underwater.

 These hazards have killed several big-wave surfers.
 Some of the most notable are Mark Foo, who died surfing Mavericks on 23 December 1994; Donnie Solomon, who died exactly a year later at Waimea Bay; Todd Chesser, who died at Alligator Rock on the North Shore of Oahu on 14 February 1997; Peter Davi, who died at Ghost Trees on 4 December 2007; Sion Milosky, who died surfing Mavericks on 16 March 2011; and Kirk Passmore, who died at Alligator Rock on 12 November 2013.